saheerb/ci-test/docs/index.md

 TF-M jobs are found at https://ci.trustedfirmware.org/ and can be classified depending on the code coverage

 * Release job: active during release stage, manually triggered.
 XL size
-* Nightly job: active everyday to cover latest HEAD; in case of failure, notification is done through the tf-m mailing list.
+* Nightly job: active everyday to cover the latest HEAD; in case of failure, notification is done through the tf-m mailing list.
 M size
-* Per-patch job: gerrit patch verify before merge.
+* Per-patch job: gerrit patch verification before merge.
 S size

 Below is a diagram that shows their relationship and the amount of code coverage targeted.